Topcoder-Consulting/tc-auth0-node-starter/readme.md

 # auth0-node-starter

-A barebones starter application for Auth0.
+A barebones starter application for Auth0 and the topcoder API.
 Provides login functionality, security and viewing user info.

 ## Auth0 Settings

-Setup for Auth0 is extremely fast and easy.
-Just [sign up for a free account at Auth0](https://auth0.com/) and then [open the Dashboard](https://manage.auth0.com).
-Click on the "Default App" from the Apps/APIs section and enter your callback URLs: `http://localhost:8000/callback` & `http://YOUR-APP.herokuapp.com/callback` (if you want to run the app from Heroku).
-You'll need some of the settings from this page when configuring up your app.
+Talk to the platform team about getting your callback URL setup.

 ## Local Installation Instructions

 From the command line type in:

 ```
-git clone git@github.com:jeffdonthemic/auth0-node-starter.git
+git clone git@github.com:topcoderinc/tc-auth0-node-starter.git
-cd auth0-node-starter
+cd tc-auth0-node-starter
 npm install
 ```

 ### Running the Application Locally

-1. Open terminal and change directory to auth0-node-starter root
+1. Open terminal and change directory to tc-auth0-node-starter root
 2. Export the following variables to your environment from Auth0.

 ```